-Rapid Imitation Method Say & Do 1.
-Facilitator says she/he will lead and asks participants to imitate her 3 times.
-Facilitator demonstrates a sign.
-Participants imitate facilitator 3 times.
-2. Participant demonstrates: Equilitator notes a participant who is doing a sign well and asks them to make one star into Facilitator notes a participant who is doing a sign well and asks them to move one step into the size in order to domenstrate the sign. the circle in order to demonstrate the sign.
-Facilitator asks participants to imitate the participant demonstrator 3 times.
-Participant leads everyone 3 times.
-3. Volunteers demonstrate each sign: Facilitator asks for another volunteer to demonstrate a sign.
-Volunteer moves one step into the circle and demonstrates a sign.
-Volunteer leads everyone 3 times.
-4. Facilitator leads all the participants to demonstrate the key danger signs together.
-Participants imitate the facilitator 3 times.
-5. Practice each danger sign pose, one at a time.
-Continue using this method until all the danger signs poses have been learned.
+Rapid Imitation Method Say & Do

+- 1. Facilitator says she/he will lead and asks participants to imitate her 3 times. - Facilitator demonstrates a sign. - · Participants imitate facilitator 3 times. - 2.
+Participant demonstrates: - Facilitator notes a participant who is doing a sign well and asks them to move one step into the circle in order to demonstrate the sign. - Facilitator asks participants to imitate the participant demonstrator 3 times. - · Participant leads everyone 3 times. - 3.
+Volunteers demonstrate each sign: - · Facilitator asks for another volunteer to demonstrate a sign. - Volunteer moves one step into the circle and demonstrates a sign. - Volunteer leads everyone 3 times. - 4.
+Facilitator leads all the participants to demonstrate the key danger signs together. - Participants imitate the facilitator 3 times. - 5.
+Practice each danger sign pose, one at a time. - Continue using this method until all the danger signs poses have been learned.